God-Incarnate/God-Incarnate/README.md

 <h2 align='center'> <i>Hello, Folks!</h2>

 _Hello there, this is **Prashant Verma**.
 Working as [SDE] (www.linkedin.com/in/prashant-verma-0a1a36169) .
-Am a results-driven Software Engineer with strong expertise in Java, Spring Boot, distribute[...]
+Am a results-driven Software Engineer with strong expertise in Java, Spring Boot, distributed systems, and database design.
+Known for being a versatile developer who can quickly adapt across backend development, testing, performance optimization, and DevOps workflows.
+Experienced in building scalable, high-quality applications using modern tools such as Git, IntelliJ, JUnit, Mockito, SonarQube, and cloud platforms like Azure.
+Passionate about clean code, efficient algorithms, and continuous learning, with a proven ability to solve complex problems and deliver reliable solutions in fast-paced environments.
  You can see my professional profile below._

 <!-- ================== COMPETITIVE PROGRAMMING BADGES ================== -->